 Every week seems to bring another disaster rooted in climate change.
-Extreme and historic floods, droughts, wildfires, icemelts.
+Historic floods, persistent droughts, raging wildfires, massive icemelts.
 Setting off food shortages, civil unrest, mass migrations.

-It’s true that some calamities are now “baked in” to our climate future due to carbon dioxide’s persistence in the atmosphere.
-But it’s also true that slowing and stopping future emissions can reduce the rates and magnitudes of these catastrophes.
+It’s true that some future calamities are now “baked in” to our climate future due to carbon dioxide’s persistence in the atmosphere.
+But slowing and stopping future emissions can reduce the rates and magnitudes of these catastrophes.
 And the fastest and fairest way to drive down emissions is through national-level carbon taxes in the U.S. and around the world.

 We should have started taxing carbon pollution decades ago, but acting now will help limit future losses.
 Moreover, a world with less and eventually zero fossil fuels will be healthier and more just.
 No more oilgarchs.
+No more Keystone XL or Dakota Access Pipelines.
 No more coal particulates.
 No more fracking.
 Fewer extremes not just of weather but of wealth.
 More jobs, and not in mopping up climate disasters but building sustainable infrastructure.

 What’s the proper response to the latest climate disaster?
 Compassion.
 Grief.
-And political action to support actions, organizations and candidates who advocate taxing carbon, and push those that don’t to come on board.
-Earth needs you to support carbon taxes.
+And political action to support actions, organizations and candidates who advocate taxing carbon, and push those on the fence or the other side to come on board.
+Earth and our future need all of us to support carbon taxes.